VMEbus: VME early years

-In March 1983, the IEEE Microprocessor Standards Committee (MSC) requested authorization to establish a working group that could standardize the VMEbus in the US.
-This request was approved by the IEEE Standards Board and the P1014 Working Group was established.
-Wayne Fischer was appointed first chairman of the working group.
-John Black served as chairman of the P1014 Technical Subcommittee.
-The IEC, IEEE and VMEbus Manufacturers Group (now VITA) distributed copies of Revision B for comment and received the resulting requests for changes to the document.
-These comments made it clear that it was time to go past Revision B. In December 1983, a meeting was held that included John Black, Mira Pauker, Wayne Fischer and Craig MacKenna.
-It was agreed that a Revision C should be created and that it should take into consideration all the comments received by the three organizations.
-John Black and Shlomo Pri-Tal of Motorola incorporated the changes from all sources into a common document.
-The VMEbus Manufacturers Group labelled the document Revision C.1 and placed it in the public domain.
-The IEEE labelled it P1014 Draft 1.2 and the IEC labelled it IEC 821 Bus.
-Subsequent ballots in the IEEE P1014 Working Group and the MSC resulted in more comments and required that the IEEE P1014 draft be updated.
-This resulted in the ANSI/IEEE 1014-1987 specification.

-In 1985, Aitech developed under contract for US TACOM, the first conduction-cooled 6U VMEbus board.
+In 1985, Aitech developed, under contract for US Army TACOM, the first conduction-cooled 6U VMEbus board.
 Although electrically providing a compliant VMEbus protocol interface, mechanically, this board was not interchangeable for use in air-cooled lab VMEbus development chassis.

 In late 1987, a technical committee was formed under VITA under the direction of IEEE to create the first military, conduction-cooled 6U × 160 mm, fully electrically and mechanically compatible, VMEbus board co-chaired by Dale Young (DY4 Systems) and Doug Patterson (Plessey Microsystems, then Radstone Technology).
 ANSI/IEEE-1101.2-1992 was later ratified and released in 1992 and remains in place as the conduction-cooled, international standard for all 6U VMEbus products.

 In 1989, John Peters of Performance Technologies Inc. developed the initial concept of VME64: multiplexing address and data lines (A64/D64) on the VMEbus.
 The concept was demonstrated the same year and placed in the VITA Technical Committee in 1990 as a performance enhancement to the VMEbus specification.
-In 1991, the PAR (Project Authorization Request) for P1014R (revisions to the VMEbus specification) was granted by the IEEE.
-Ray Alderman, Technical Director of VITA, co-chaired the activity with Kim Clohessy of DY-4 Systems.